 Spotify UntoldHow a Small Swedish Start-up Changed Music ForeverJonas Leijonhufvud, Sven Carlsson

-The previously untold story about the world’s largest music streaming platform
+The previously untold story of the world’s largest

-In the vein of Mike Isaac’s Super Pumped: The Battle for Uber and Adam Lashinsky’s Inside Apple, investigative tech journalists Sven Carlsson and Jonas Leijonhufvud deliver a behind the scenes exposé of how the prodigy university drop-out Daniel Ek and his financial partner Martin Lorentzon would bet everything on the power of an idea, creating Sweden’s hottest start-up.
-Based on hundreds of interviews, along with previously untapped sources, SPOTIFY UNTOLD is a David vs Goliath story about how hard convictions, unrelenting will and big dreams can help small players take on tech titans.
+In the vein of Mike Isaac’s Super Pumped: The Battle for Uber and Adam Lashinsky’s Inside Apple, investigative tech journalists Sven Carlsson and Jonas Leijonhufvud deliver a behind-the-scenes exposé of how self-made prodigy Daniel Ek and his financial partner Martin Lorentzon would bet everything on the power of an idea, creating Sweden’s hottest start-up that would become the thorn in Apple’s side.
+Drawing on over seventy interviews, along with previously untapped sources, this is a David vs Goliath story about how strong convictions, unrelenting willpower, and big dreams can help small players take on the titans of tech.

 Chinese (compl): Heliopolis